rghosh8/capstone-2/.ipynb_checkpoints/README-checkpoint.md

-#  True or False?
-Disaster Recognition from Tweets
+#  Twitter as a Disaster Sensor

 ## Abstract